 496/596 [414/514].
 The Kennedy Assassination.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing or permission of the Department Head.
 A detailed study of the assassination of President John F. Kennedy and the controversy about it.
 An examination of the main issues, the conspiracy, the role of the Federal government and organized crime, Lee Harvey Oswald, and Jack Ruby.
 Emphasis placed on analysis of primary source materials and such audio-visual materials as the Zapruder Film, the Dallas Police Tapes, and the JFK autopsy photographs.
 Three units on the Assassination; the Investigations; and the Controversy.
 Lectures, readings, and discussion.
 Offered every 2 years in the spring semester

 497 [411].
 Seminar for Undergraduates in Major Problems in American History.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing or permission of the Department Head.
 A seminar style readings course designed to give students a general survey of the main events and important historiographical trends in American history from the colonial period to the present.
 Student presentations and seminar discussions emphasized.
 Offered every semester.

 498/598.
 Special Topics in History.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the instructor.
-A detailed study of a topic selected by the instructor.
+A detailed study of a topic selected by the Department Head.
 Topics and instructors will vary.
 Offered every summer term.
-600 [500].
-Historical Research.
-Credit 3 hours.
-An introduction to the sources and methods for historical research, proper writing style and documentation, and historiography.
-Offered every fall semester.